Ocala Personal Injury Lawyer

 Do I Have an Ocala Personal Injury Case?

-If you’ve been harmed due to someone else – whether intentionally or in an accident – there is at least a possibility you have a case.
+If you’ve been injured due to someone else – whether intentionally or in an accident – there is at least a possibility you have a case.
 The best way to know whether you have a case is to speak to our Ocala injury attorneys.
 We’ll be able to look into your situation and let you know whether you have a case during your free evaluation.

-Until then, one factor to consider is whether you have suffered losses due to the incident – especially financial losses.
+• Whether you have suffered losses due to the incident – especially financial losses.
 If you haven’t, you might not have a case because there is nothing for the court to compensate you for.

-Another factor is that the at-fault party must have at least been careless in their behavior for you to have a case.
+• If the at-fault party must have at least been careless in their behavior for you to have a case.
 The majority of cases require you to demonstrate the negligence of the other party in order to prevail.

 Why Should I Hire a Personal Injury Lawyer?